 UPDATE: H. 548, discussed below, was not adopted in 2015-16.
-The NC Bar Association has updated the proposal from its Zoning, Planning, and Land Use Law Section to consolidate and reorganize the city and county planning and development regulation statutes.
+An updated version of the proposal was introduced in 2017 as S. 419.
 The 2017 version is substantially similar to the earlier proposal, with fewer substantive amendments and a focus on reorganization and modest modernization of current statutes.
 The 2017 edition incorporates amendments made to the affected statutes in 2015 and 2016, plus technical amendments made in response to comments received on H. 548.
-An annotated version of the 2017 proposed bill is at: https://www.sog.unc.edu/resources/microsites/planning-and-development-regulation/proposed-ch-160d-2017.
+An annotated version of the 2017 proposed bill is posted here.

 Do planners, developers, neighborhood activists, local officials, and land use lawyers need to get ready for a complete reorganization and modernization of state statutes on local planning and development regulation?
 They will if legislation recently introduced in the 2015 session of the General Assembly is adopted.